Randika00/Student.h-Application/README.md

-# Student.h-Application
+## Student.h-Application

-Techniques for assessing students in the classroom may also be useful in the present scenario.
+In this situation, techniques for evaluating pupils in a classroom may also be helpful.